Upper Blepharoplasty Overview

-Anyone who is in good health and has a positive outlook and expectations in regards to surgery is a good candidate for an upper blepharoplasty in Charlotte.
-Patients that may not be a good candidate are ones who have the following conditions:
+Anyone who is in good health and has a positive outlook and expectations in regards to surgery is a good candidate for upper eyelid treatment in Charlotte.
+Patients that may not be a candidate are ones who have the following conditions:

 - Symptoms or history of dry eye syndrome